Call for Papers:

 Oral Concurrent Sessions:

-Oral presenters may choose to participate either in-person or virtually.
+Oral presenters may choose to participate either in-person or live virtually.
 There are limited spots for virtual presentations.
 All papers associated with the oral concurrent sessions will be presented from Wednesday afternoon through Friday morning, February 8 to February 10, 2023.
 Those who are presenting virtually will give their talks live over Zoom at their scheduled time.
 The concurrent sessions will be livestreamed through our meeting app so that virtual attendees can view the sessions.
 Oral sessions will also be recorded and uploaded to the meeting app after the meeting for online viewing for several months following the meeting.

 Poster presenters must attend the Riverside meeting in-person.
 Poster presenters will set up their posters in the Riverside Convention Center Foyer on Wednesday, February 8, 2023 between 8-10am.
 Display boards will be provided.
 Posters will be available for viewing Wednesday afternoon through Friday morning during the Annual Meeting.
 A poster session and reception will be held Thursday, February 9, 2023 from 6-8pm.
 Poster presenters must be available at their poster at this time to discuss their work with interested viewers.
 All Poster presenters must also upload a .pdf image of their poster to the meeting app by Wednesday (February 8, 2023) at 10am for online viewing by remote meeting attendees.
 An optional 3-minute video summary of the poster may also be uploaded.
 Posters should be no more than 44” tall by 44” wide and should be taken down on Friday (February 10, 2023) by 12:00pm.